Directors and Faculty

 Cynthia Conley, Ph.D., MSW

-Dr. Conley received her Ph.D. in Social Work from the University of Louisville, her MSW from Indiana University, and her B.A. from Purdue University.
-She has worked with lesbian, gay, bisexual, and transgender (LGBT) young adults and their families since the late 1990’s in community settings, organizations, and at the university level.
-Her research expertise includes parental concerns about having gay or lesbian children, and HIV/AIDS risk behaviors of sexual minority youth.
-Some of her published work has appeared in The Journal of Gay & Lesbian Social Services, The Journal of Homosexuality, and Perspectives on Social Problems
+Coordinator of Graduate Studiescconley@spalding.edu Cynthia L. Conley received her Ph.D. in Social Work from the University of Louisville, her MSW from Indiana University, and her B.A. from Purdue University.
+She has worked with lesbian, gay, bisexual, transgender, and Queer (LGBTQ) young adults and their families since the late 1990’s in community settings, organizations, and at the university level.
+She currently serves as a founding board member of Sweet Evening Breeze, a homeless shelter for LGBTQ+ affirming young people, and as a member of the LGBT advisory group to the Louisville Metropolitan Police Department (LMPD).
+She enjoys teaching across the curriculum at both the undergraduate and graduate level.
+Her favorite courses to teach are Social Welfare Policy, Policy Advocacy and Practice, Organization and Community Practice, Research Methods and Statistics.
+Her research expertise include parental concerns about having lesbian, gay, bisexual, and transgender children, cultural competence of social worker practitioners, and interfaith relations.
+Some of her published work has appeared in The Journal of Gay & Lesbian Social Services, The Journal of Homosexuality, Perspectives on Social Problems, Journal of Teaching in Social Work, and the Journal of Social Work Education.
+Cynthia’s hobbies include traveling, reading, brewing craft beer and kombucha, and cooking.

 Laneshia Conner, Ph.D., MSW